Course Details

 Progress to MSc Physiotherapy

-n this course there is also a heavy emphasis on research skills to support those who wish to pursue a combined career in applied practice and academia at MSc or PhD level.
 Many graduates of this course have gained successful entry to Masters programmes in physiotherapy and are now working as professional physiotherapists.

 Portobello Institute has signed a Memorandum of Understanding with AECC University College.
-We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’23.
+We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’24.
 This will be a natural path of progression from sports therapy for students seeking to progress their studies to physiotherapy.

-Sports Therapy as an alternative route to Physiotherapy
+Sports Therapy as a route to Physiotherapy

 Portobello Institute has signed a Memorandum of Understanding with AECC University College.
-We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’23.
+We are currently working through the validation processes towards delivering the MSc Physiotherapy (Pre-reg) programme in Dublin, with an expected start date of autumn ’24.
 This will be a natural path of progression from our sports therapy programme for students seeking to progress their studies to physiotherapy.

 Who else has studied this degree?